marinraf/StimuliApp/README.md

 ## Documentation and tutorials
-You can consult our [documentation](https://github.com/marinraf/StimuliApp/blob/master/StimuliApp_documentation.pdf)  or visit our [website](https://www.stimuliapp.com) for more information and tutorials.
+You can consult our [documentation](https://www.stimuliapp.com/ipa/StimuliApp_documentation.pdf)  or visit our [website](https://www.stimuliapp.com) for more information and tutorials.

+º
 ## License and support

 Licensed under the MIT license.
 See LICENSE for more information.